 Next, you must be offering specialty employment.
 Both the DOL and USCIS intend this to mean that the job description normally requires a bachelor’s degree.
 An employer can fulfill this requirement four ways: 1.
 The DOL Occupational Outlook Handbook (OOH) specifies that most people working in the position have a bachelor’s degree.
 2. The bachelor degree requirement for the position is common in the industry.
 3. The employer normally requires a degree or its equivalent for the position.
 4. The nature of the duties of the position are so complicated that the knowledge to perform them is usually associated with a bachelors degree or higher.

-If you are offering specialty employment, the position requires a bachelors degree or above and the prospective employee is from Canada or Mexico, the TN (Trade NAFTA) visa might be a better option.
-TN visas are not available for every degreed position.
+For employers offering specialty employment, the TN (Trade NAFTA) visa might be a better option.
+But, it is only applicable if the prospective employee is from Canada or Mexico.
+Also, TN visas are not available for every degreed position.
 To see if a TN visa might be a good option, check out our TN visa guide.

 Simple H-1B Visa Applications: Employer’s Position and Employee’s Degree Match

 The simplest H-1B visa applications to prepare and file are those where the employer can use the first alternative, referring to the OOH.
 The USCIS never disputes the requirement for a bachelors degree if the OOH specifies it.
-Other ways of demonstrating that a position requires a bachelors degree often need more work and are subject to USCIS challenge.
+Other ways of demonstrating that a position requires a bachelors degree often need more work.
+They are also subject to USCIS challenge.

-If it is reasonable that the offered position requires a bachelors degree, the next requirement imposed by the USCIS is that the prospective employee have that bachelors degree or its equivalent.
+If it is reasonable that the offered position requires a bachelors degree, the USCIS’s next requirement is that the prospective employee have a bachelors degree or its equivalent.
 For example, if the employer is an accounting firm, and the position offered is that of accountant, the prospective employee needs to have a bachelors degree in accounting.
-If the employee’s degree is not from a US university, the USCIS requires an evaluation of the employee’s degree to show that it is equivalent to a US bachelor degree.
+If the employee’s degree is not from a US university, the USCIS requires an evaluation.
+That evaluation must show the employee’s degree is equivalent to a US bachelor degree.

 The less overlap between the employee’s degree and the requirement of the employer’s position, the more complex the H-1B visa application becomes.
-If the employer has a marketing position and the employee has a degree in business, it can be challenging to get the USCIS to approve the application without resort to transcripts of marketing classes and reference to professors of business and marketing.
+For example, if the employer has a marketing position and the employee has a degree in business, it can be challenging to get the USCIS to approve the application without resort to transcripts of marketing classes and reference to professors of business and marketing.

 The Employer Must Commit to Paying the Prevailing Wage

 Once we establish the fit between the employer’s position and the employee’s education, the next question is the pay for the position.
-Congress when it established the H-1B visa was acutely aware of the problem of US employers preferring foreign workers because they might work for less than their US counterparts.
+Congress when it established the H-1B visa was acutely aware of the problem of US employers preferring foreign workers.
+Its assumption was foreign worker might work for less than their US counterparts.